What is the Accessibility Award?

 A person, team and/or organization in the architecture, interior design, real property, technology or service field that has made a significant, innovative contribution to accessibility.
 The following individuals or groups will be considered eligible:

 - An individual, team, company or organization living and/or working in Ottawa or involved in an initiative that directly benefits the citizens of Ottawa

 - Those who have completed the project or delivered a service within the past three years

 - Those who have designed and implemented a project for a building, interior or outdoor space, technology, product or provided services in ways that eliminate barriers and enhance access for people with disabilities.

-Learn more about the nomination process and how to apply for nomination by visiting the Celebration of People website.
+Information about the nomination process and how to apply for nomination will be posted when available.